jw287962/weather_ReactJS/README.md

 (✓) Improve API call to allow more specific searches, and to show search results while searching.

 (✓) show specific data on the graph when cilcking a point or hovering...?..
 (✓) should put an element that displays details around mouse when it is close to the point

 - add a way so user can change refresh timer based on preferences.

 (✓) utilizes unique naming system by keeping track of lat and long instead of city name that can overlap with other cities

-- in depth detail should grab correct location instead of a random Madison city if there are more than one same city name
+(✓) searching requires clicking specific city based on defining details like state, country, and etc. which will be fetched when user stops typing for 1 second

 ## Reminders